ArisenIO/arisen-android-keystore-signature-provider/README.md

 ## About Signature Providers

-The Signature Provider abstraction is arguably the most useful of all of the [EOSIO SDK for Java](https://github.com/EOSIO/eosio-java) providers.
+The Signature Provider abstraction is arguably the most useful of all of the [ARISEN SDK for Java](https://github.com/ARISEN/arisen-java) providers.
 It is responsible for:

 * finding out what keys are available for signing (`getAvailableKeys`), and
 * requesting and obtaining transaction signatures with a subset of the available keys (`signTransaction`).

 By simply switching out the signature provider on a transaction, signature requests can be routed any number of ways.

-All signature providers must conform to the [ISignatureProvider](https://github.com/EOSIO/eosio-java/blob/master/eosiojava/src/main/java/one/block/eosiojava/interfaces/ISignatureProvider.java) Protocol.
+All signature providers must conform to the [ISignatureProvider](https://github.com/ARISEN/arisen-java/blob/master/arisenjava/src/main/java/one/block/arisenjava/interfaces/ISignatureProvider.java) Protocol.

 ### Prerequisites